 More specifically, this testbed consists of the next functional blocks according to the ETSI's NFV standard [1].
 First, the VNFs are deployed on top of a virtualized infrastructure that exposes virtual computing, networking and storage resources.
 This infrastructure is so-called Network Function Virtualization Infrastructure (NFVI) and is one of the fundamental blocks of the NFV framework.
 Second, the whole NFV framework is managed by the so-called NFV Management and Orchestration (NFV MANO).
 More specifically, the NFV MANO is responsible for the whole lifecycle of the NS, the VNFs and the SFC, i.e. their creation, deployment and termination.
 The NFV MANO consists of three sub blocks.
 The NFV Orchestrator (NFVO), the VNF Manager (VNFM) and the Virtualized Infrastructure Manager (VIM).
 The virtualized resources and the whole NFVI are controlled by the VIM.
 The whole lifecycle of the VNF is managed by the NFVO and the VNFM, which have the responsibility to provide northbound API interfaces to interact with the end-user.
-This allows the end-user to edit the VNF within the NFV framework, i.e. as part of the library of available VNFs.
+This allows the end-user to edit the VNF features in terms of computing, storage or networking requirements.
+Also, it permits to onboard the VNF within the NFV framework, i.e. as part of the library of available VNFs.
 Moreover, the NFVO/VNFM blocks let the end-user to trigger the VNF instantiation or termination on top of the NFVI.
 In this regard, it is worth mentioning that the NFVO communicates downwards with the VNFM and the VNFM in turn communicates downwards with the VIM.
-Similarly, it is the NFVO that controls the whole lifecycle of the NS and the SFC and communicates downwards with the required operations of the lifecycle such as instantiation or termination.
+Similarly, it is the NFVO that controls the whole lifecycle of the NS and the SFC and communicates downwards with the VIM to implement the required operations of the lifecycle such as instantiation or termination.
 In fact, note that a NS contains or embeds one or more VNFs.
-More insights on NFV for the SEMIOTICS purposes are given in the SEMIOTICS 'deliverable D3.8 [2].
+More insights on NFV for the SEMIoTICS purposes are given in the SEMIoTICS 'deliverable D3.8 [2].